makerdao/token-auction/README.md

   must be at least this much plus the minimum increase.
 - `uint min_increase` is the integer percentage amount that each bid must increase on the last by (in terms of `buy_token`).
-- `uint ttl` is the time after which a bid will be locked and claimable by its highest bidder.
+- `uint ttl` is the time after the previous bid when a bid will be locked and claimable by its highest bidder.

 Create a new **reverse** auction: